NanFangXiJi/FaceRecognitionOnFacenetPytorch/readme.md

         ...
     ...
 ```
-***Attention!*** No classname should be 'Nobody',
+***Attention!*** The classname 'Nobody' should not be used,
-because this is the name we label strangers.
+as it is reserved for labeling strangers.

-That means, images of one person should have their own directory.
+This means that images of each person should be placed in their own directory.

-`-r | --rotation` is process the rotation in *EXIF* metadata.
+- `-r | --rotation` processes the rotation in EXIF metadata.

-Sometimes there are EXIF metadata in your images,
-particularly for those pictures taken by your camera or smartphone.
-They will show the correct angle in most software,
+Some images, particularly those taken by cameras or smartphones,
-but it is saved as a spun matrix, which cannot be detected by our program successfully.
+may have EXIF metadata that saves the correct angle but as a rotated matrix.
+This may prevent the program from detecting faces correctly.

-Use this parameter unless you are convinced that there are no EXIF rotation in your images.
+Use this parameter unless you are certain there is no EXIF rotation in your images.

-`-sg | --single` is the parameters that set the features to select only one image for each person,
+- `-sg | --single` selects only one image per person,
-rather than calculate all embeddings of each image and save their average.
+rather than calculating embeddings for all images and saving their average.

-It is suggested only when you believe that some of the images are low quality images,
+This option is suggested if some images are of low quality,
-which can cause severe damage to the average embedding.
+as they may cause significant damage to the average embedding.

-`-c | --cpu` means using cpu to run.
-Without this parameter, the program uses cpu only when cuda is not accessible.
+- `-c | --cpu` uses the CPU for processing.
+If this parameter is not used,
+the program will default to using the CPU when CUDA is not available.

-Your dataset is expected to have only one face in each image, or at least the face for the class is the biggest face in the picture.
+Your dataset should contain only one face per image,
+or at least the largest face in each image should belong to the correct class.

-Once you run the `init`, the embeddings value will be automatically loaded for predict.
+Once you run the `init`, the embedding values will be automatically loaded for predict.

-### **Recognize the face**
-Once it is initialized, recognition is ready.
+Once the dataset is initialized, face recognition is ready.

+### **Face Recognition**
-For one image in a time, use this command.
+For recognizing a single image, use the following command:
 ```
 rec filepath [-m | --multi-faces] [-r | --rotation] [-sf | --save-faces [filepath]] [-c | --cpu] [-th | --threshold threshold]
 ```
 This command is designed for detect one image at a time.
-The `filepath` is necessary.
+The `filepath` is required.

-`-m | --multiface` means allow to detect more than one face at a time.
+- `-m | --multi-faces` allows for detecting multiple faces in one image.

-`-sf | --saveface [filepath]` means save all detected faces.
-Detected faces are saved in `record/` or the directory you give.
+- `-sf | --save-faces [filepath]` saves all detected faces.
+Detected faces are saved in the `record/` directory or the directory you specify.

-`-th | --threshold threshold` gives the threshold of the embeddings' distances.
+- `-th | --threshold threshold` sets the threshold for comparing embeddings' distances.
-When two embeddings have lower distance than threshold, they are possibly considered to be the same person.
+When the distance between two embeddings is lower than the threshold,
+they are considered to be the same person.
-Otherwise, they are considered 'NOBODY'.
+Otherwise, they are labeled as 'NOBODY'.

-This variable have a great impact on the result.
-Default value is recommended.
-Reasonable value comes 0.6~0.9.
+The default value is recommended, with reasonable values typically ranging from 0.6 to 0.9.

-### **Recognize all images in a directory**
+### **Recognize All Images in a Directory**
-***Attention!*** We don't support detect more than one faces in one image in this mode.
+***Attention!*** This mode does not support detecting multiple faces in one image.

 ```
 rec_all filepath [-ss | --same-size] [-r | --rotation] [-sf | --save-faces [filepath]] [-c | --cpu] [-th | --threshold threshold]
 ```

-`-ss | --same-size` means that all your images are the same size and there must be at least one face in each picture.
+- `-ss | --same-size` means all your images are the same size and must contain at least one human face.
-It's highly recommended if you can be assured that your images sharing same size.
-In this case, your faces recognition would be much quicker.
+This is recommended if you are sure that all images meet these requirements, as it will speed up face recognition.

-### **Resize all images in a directory**
+### **Resize All Images in a Directory**

 ```
 resize height width input_dir output_dir [-r | --rotation]
 ```

-If your image have analogous length-width ratio, you may want to resize them to be the same,
-so that you can use `-ss` in `rec_all`.
-This is what the `resize` for.
+If your images have a similar aspect ratio, you may want to resize them to a consistent size, so you can use `-ss` in `rec_all`.

-`resize` will change all images in `input_dir` to designated size `height width` and save them in `output_dir`.
+This command resizes all images in `input_dir` to the specified dimensions (`height` and `width`) and saves them in `output_dir`.

-If you process the pictures with `-r | --rotation`,
+If you process the images with `-r | --rotation`,
-you don't need to rotate images again when you run `rec` or `rec_all`.
+there will be no need to rotate them again when you run `rec` or `rec_all`.

-Be careful, resize might lead to the failure from cannot detect faces successfully.
+Be careful, resizing might result in failure to detect faces successfully.